JotKaaa/Women-s-Circle/README.md

 Website for women from Poland living in Aachen, who search not only for information about life in this beautiful city, but also who want to meet other people in the same situation.

+The keynote of the website sounds: <em>Tree - symbol of life, stability and strength.
+The inner circles of the plant show changes and stages of its development - they are alive, permanent and always in progress.
+What is alive in you?</em>

 ## Website

 - CSS/SCSS